matthewyang204/NotepadEE/README.md

 Simple notepad for computers without simple-enough notepad software

-HTML file in each release is for Chromebooks

 You can download prebuilt Mac and Linux binaries in the Releases.

 Unsigned Mac installer packages (pkg) available in latest release